-One and one-half hour lecture plus one and one-half hour lab per week.
+One hour lecture and three hours lab per week.
 This course explores acting for the modern stage through scene study and performance.
 It incorporates play analysis, character development, improvisation and staging.
 Course may be taken twice for credit.
 (CSU) (UC) (Degree Credit)